How to install DietPi¶

 1. Download and extract the DietPi disk image

-The zip file contains a couple of files, the important one is the .ova file which has to be imported into VirtualBox.
+The .ova file has to be imported into VirtualBox.

 2. Import of the .ova file in VirtualBox